IntelliTect/Documentation/Trellis/Admin-Pages.md

 The Trellis 'Schema Table Selector' allows you to configure which tables in a database are enabled for snapshotting.

 * To use the 'Schema Table Selector' you first need a [Database](#Create-a-Database).
-* You can then select the `Schema Table Selector` option on the right hand side of the screen.
+* You can then select the `Schema Table Selector` option on the right-hand side of the screen.
 * You are prompted to select a schema for a particular Application Type.

  <img src="Media/Schema-Table-Selector-Schema-Select.png">

-Next select a database from the dropdown.
+Next, select a database from the dropdown.
 A list of tables in the selected database will appear.
 You can enable or disable these tables.
 If a table is enabled, it will be used in both automatic and manually triggered snapshots.
 <img src="Media/Schema-Table-Selector-Enabling.png">

 # Hangfire

 Hangfire is used to run the underlying Trellis jobs accessed off the admin pages.
 You can use this screen to view all jobs, recurring jobs, and failed jobs.
 You can also view a history graph of previously run jobs.
-If you select the 'Recurring Jobs' tab, you can view all all the jobs that have been scheduled as well as helpful relevant information.
+If you select the 'Recurring Jobs' tab, you can view all the jobs that have been scheduled as well as helpful relevant information.
 <img src="Media/Hangfire-Recurring-Jobs.png">